n26/psd2-tpp-docs/doc/fallback-pisp.md

 #### Response

-> ⓘ Not yet confirmed Standing Orders have `"userCertified": null` Confirmed Standing Orders have not null `"userCertified"`
+> :information_source: Not yet confirmed Standing Orders have `"userCertified": null` Confirmed Standing Orders have not null `"userCertified"`

 ```